Venom1991/refind-btrfs/README.md

 ```
 UUID=95250e8a-5870-45df-a7b3-3b3ee8873c16 / btrfs rw,noatime,compress-force=zstd:2,ssd,space_cache=v2,commit=15,subvolid=503,subvol=/@/root/.refind-btrfs/rwsnap_2020-12-14_05-00-00_ID502 0 0
 ```
 I'm assuming here that the next available subvolume ID was 503 (an increment of one) which implies that the writable snapshot was created immediately after the original snapshot was taken but that doesn't necessarily has to be the case and its specific value doesn't ultimately matter that much as long as it directly corresponds to the newly created snapshot which it absolutely should (otherwise, mounting it as / would fail due to the mismatch).

 With this setup the newly created snapshot ended up being nested under the root subvolume but you can of course make your own adjustments as you see fit.
 This tool will only create the destination directory in case it doesn't exist.
 It wont do anything other than that.
 I've personally created another subvolume named @rw-snapshots directly under the default filesystem subvolume (ID 5) and mounted it at /root/.refind-btrfs.
 In my case the logical path of rwsnap_2020-12-14_05-00-00_ID502 would be /@rw-snapshots/rwsnap_2020-12-14_05-00-00_ID502.

 A generated manual boot stanza's file name is formatted like "{volume}_{loader}.conf" and converted to all lowercase letters which would result in, for this example, a file named "arch_vmlinuz-linux.conf".
-This file is then saved in a subdirectory (relative to rEFInd's root directory) named "btrfs-snapshot-stanzas" and finally included in the main config file by appending an "include" option which would, again for this example, look like this: "include btrfs-snapshot-stanzas/arch_vmlinuz-linux.conf".
+This file is then saved in a subdirectory (relative to rEFInd's root directory) named "btrfs-snapshot-stanzas" and finally included in the main config file by appending an "include" directive which would, again for this example, look like this: "include btrfs-snapshot-stanzas/arch_vmlinuz-linux.conf".
 This last step is performed only once, during an initial run.
 Afterwards, it is detected as already being included in the main config file.

+You are free to rearrange the appended include directives however you want, this tool does not care about where exactly they appear in the main config file.
+This is particularly useful in case you've defined multiple boot stanzas (each one pointing to a different kernel image, for example) and wish to alter the order of the boot menu entries.

 The generated file's contents (representing the generated stanza) should look like this:
 ```